yechielb2000/yxorp-game/README.md

 ### 🔵 Blue Team

-Configure nginx to defend the `webserver`.
+Configure nginx and haproxy to defend the `webserver`.
 Your mission is to protect it at all costs! 💂

 There are already usable components, but they don't do much since the attacks are useless against the proxy